Home » Israel and Palestine Conflict Explained

 • Israel is the only Jewish nation in the world.

-• Neighbouring countries of Israel include Lebanon and Syria to the north, The west bank and Jordan to the east, Mediterranean Sea to the west and Gaza strip, Egypt and Red sea to the South.
+• Neighboring countries of Israel include Lebanon and Syria to the north, the West Bank and Jordan to the east, the Mediterranean Sea to the west, and Gaza Strip, Egypt, and Red sea to the Sout sh.

 • Israel claims Jerusalem as its capital.
 (Not recognized by India, we will discuss further)